lemeur/Limesurvey-Plugin-ConfirmByEmail/README.md

 # Limesurvey-Plugin-ConfirmByEmail
 This LimeSurvey Plugin is an extended version of the onSubmit notification feature of LimeSurvey

+This plugin works on LimeSurvey v2.06+ (from Build 151109)

 ##Main features
 This new Email notification plugin will send confirmation emails when a response is submitted.